euriellebgn-lgtm/movie-finder/README.md

 # movie-finder
-A responsive web application that allows users to browse trending movies, search for specific titles, and view detailed information including where to stream them.
+FindAnyMovie is a simple, interactive web application that allows users to search for movies, view trending films, and see detailed information about each movie including release date, runtime, genres, and where to watch them.
+The project leverages The Movie Database (TMDb) API to fetch movie data dynamically.

 Features
 -Trending Movies: Automatically loads the most popular movies of the day on the homepage.